 Signing the Contract and other documentation

 You will be asked to sign the contract, the mortgage deed and the stamp duty land transaction return.
 Once this paperwork has been completed and your deposit has been received (see below), we can exchange contracts with the seller’s solicitor, making the purchase legally binding.
-Once contracts are exchanged, we can begin preparing the final account and contact your lender to request the mortgage advance.
+Once contracts are exchanged, our residential property solicitors can begin preparing the final account and contact your lender to request the mortgage advance.

 A deposit payment is payable at the exchange of contracts, even if you are borrowing most or even 100% of the payment from a mortgage lender.
 The procedure varies depending on whether you are only buying or buying and selling at the same time.